-His first academic appointment was to the faculty of Brown University, where he was tenured and promoted to associate professor.
-He moved to the University of California at Berkeley in 1957.
-Two years earlier, he spent a sabbatical year there, and this turned into an offer for a permanent appointment.
-During his years at Berkeley, Hy developed his ideas about the importance of cash flows in contractual commitments.
-He said that current borrowing is obtained by committing future cash, a perspective not considered in the traditional flow of funds analysis (Minsky, 1963b).
-Hy felt pleased to be part of the economics program at Berkeley, which was distinctive in that it offered a broad spectrum of courses taught by a good group at the faculty.
-As the years went by, however, he became disillusioned with the changes that were tilting the economics program increasingly to emphasize mathematics.
-To be sure, he once confided, the years at Berkeley were very productive-his John Maynard Keynes book was conceived during that time.
-Also, while at Berkeley, he instituted a banking seminar sponsored by Bank of America, which helped sharpen his knowledge of institutional innovation in banking and the details of a bank's internal operations.
-This proved very valuable later when he joined the board of the Mark Twain Banks in St Louis.
-Moreover, the Berkeley years were rewarding in that a number of his honours students-Victoria Chick, Peter Gray, Robert Hall, Thomas Sargent-have distinguished themselves in the economics profession and beyond.
-In the turbulent 1964-65 year of campus unrest at Berkeley,
+His first academic appointment was in the faculty of Brown University where he was tenured and promoted to associate professor.
+He moved to the University of California at Berkeley in 1957, after having spent a sabbatical year there, two years earlier, which turned into an offer for a permanent appointment.
+During his years at Berkeley, Hy developed his ideas about the importance of cash flows in contractual commitments in that current borrowing is obtained by committing future cash, a perspective not considered in the traditional flow of funds analysis.
+(Minsky 1963b) At Berkeley, he felt very pleased to be part of the economics program, which was distinctive in that it offered a broad spectrum of courses taught by a good group of faculty.
+As the years went by, however, he became disillusioned with the changes that were occurring that tilted the economics program increasingly to an emphasis in mathematics.
+To be sure, he once confided, the years at Berkeley were very productive --his John Maynard Keynes book was conceived during that time.
+Also, while at Berkeley, he instituted a banking seminar sponsored by Bank of America, which helped sharpen his knowledge of institutional innovation in banking and of the details of a bank's internal operations--which proved very valuable later when he joined the board of the Mark Twain Banks in St. Louis.
+Moreover, the Berkeley years were rewarding in that a number of his honors students --Victoria Chick, Peter Gray, Robert Hall, Thomas Sargent--have distinguished themselves in the economics profession and beyond.
+In the turbulent 1964-65 year of campus unrest at Berkeley, the decision to accept a permanent appointment at Washington University in St. Louis seemed a good opportunity at least for the near term.
+As he admitted,